aspirity-inc/easydev/documentation/src/content/docs/components/link/index.md

 title: Link
 ---

-Link allows you to improve anchor elements.
+The Link allows you to improve anchor elements.

-Link is based on React and Styled Components.
+The Link is based on React and Styled Components.
 Example:

 The Link can have the next props: disabled, defaultUnderline, children.
 [See there](/storybook/?path=/docs/core-link--docs) to get more information.